Rutgers logo

 • Mentorship for children and adolescents when clinically appropriate

-• Transportation for qualifying DCP&P involved families.
+• Transportation for qualifying families

 History

 The CHAT Clinic evolved from the Foster Care Counseling Project beginning in 1989, when it was founded by David Brodzinsky, Ph.D., an internationally recognized expert in the areas of foster care and adoption.
 At the time of the Project’s founding, foster care and adoption were primarily the purview of the field of social work and few psychologists were involved with the provision of specialized services for individuals impacted by trauma.
-CHAT has refined its focus and services as a specialty clinic to serve youth ages 3 to 21 that are impacted by trauma and represent a lower socioeconomic demographic group of families in need of low or no-cost services.
+CHAT has refined its focus and services as a specialty clinic to serve youth ages 3 to 18 that are impacted by trauma and represent a lower socioeconomic demographic group of families in need of low or no-cost services.

 Foster-Care-Counceling-Project-Mission